Biography

 Inspirations:

-Other inspirations include….Lao Tsu’s ‘The Tao Te Ching’, Kahil Gibran, the Sufi poet Rumi, Eckart Tolle, Japanese Haiku poetry.
+Other inspirations include….Lao Tsu’s ‘The Tao Te Ching’, Kahil Gibran, Sufi poet Rumi, Eckart Tolle, Japanese Haiku poetry.
 Film makers Andrei Tarkovsky and Werner Herzog.
 Painters… Paul Klee, Wassily Kandinsky, Jackson Pollock, Helen Frankenthaler, Mark Rothko.
 The ‘philosophy’of Zen, the spirit of the shamanic tradition in music, Native American history, music and culture and ornithology.

 Articles: